ampere207/CandidateCore/README.md

 CandidateCore accepts a variety of heterogeneous data formats and synthesizes them into a clean, predictable output model.

+> [!NOTE]
+> **Why no direct LinkedIn or GitHub APIs?**
+> A core architectural decision of CandidateCore is to maintain absolute data sovereignty and zero external API dependencies for primary data ingestion.
+By forcing ingestion to happen via standard offline artifacts (like exported JSON dumps, PDFs, or CSVs), the engine avoids third-party rate limits, unexpected API deprecations, expensive enterprise API tier lock-ins, and data-sharing compliance risks.
+The system remains completely deterministic and locally runnable.

 ### 📥 Example Input: ATS JSON (`candidate.json`)
 ```json
 {